JLESC/jlesc.github.io/_projects/international_survey.md

 As of 02.2019 the design of the questionnaire survey is almost done.
-Especially we also pay attention to China which is growing rapidly in the HPC field and we have been making great effort to have answers from China.
+Especially we also pay attention to China which is growing rapidly in the HPC field, and we have been making great effort to have answers from China.
 Unfortunately, our effort is not rewarded, 15 answers from China at the time of this writing.
 We are now analyzing the answers and planning to submit a paper.